-If you would like to join us for a short research visit to collaborate on various projects where our expertise maybe useful to you, please contact me with a CV, a clearly defined research proposal and specific goals for your visit, a list of funding agencies that will support you, and some suggested dates.
-Requests to support visiting applications with less than a month in advance to the application deadline will not be considered.
+If you would like to join us for a short research visit to collaborate on various projects where our expertise maybe useful to you, please contact me with a CV, a well-defined research proposal and specific goals for your visit, a list of funding agencies that will support you, and some suggested dates.
+Requests to support visiting applications need to be made months in advance to the application deadline, for our HR office to be able to support them and help in the application for pertinent visas.
 Potential visiting scholars from developing countries are encouraged to apply for a Darwin Fellowship to come work in my team for up to 14 months.
 More information here.

 Join Us

-NOTE: If you want to apply for a Royal Society Newton International Fellowship to join us (Call not yet open, forecast deadline mid June 2023) please contact me ASAP with a short description of the type of research you'd like to conduct in my group and your CV.
+NOTE: If you want to apply for a Royal Society Newton International Fellowship to join us (Call not yet open, forecast deadline late 2024) please contact me ASAP with a short description of the type of research you'd like to conduct in my group and your CV.

 Postdoc positions currently available: